abbreviatedman/spellbound/data/quotes.md

 687
 00:42:01,288 --> 00:42:04,495
 I figured you'd pretty much
-be dead without me, so...
+be dead without me, so…

 688
 00:42:08,893 --> 00:42:11,019